 Please note that this list is not meant to be exclusive or exhaustive.
 Instead, it suggests potential avenues for inquiry.
-We encourage other contributions that engage how law and policy should react to the development of robots – defined broadly to include artificial intelligence, and robotics, as well as related topics.
+We encourage other contributions that engage how law and policy should react to the development of robots – defined broadly to include AI and cyberphysical systems.
 The purpose of this conference is to continue to frame (and report on) research agendas relating to the deployment of robots in society, to inform policy-makers of the issues, and to help design legal rules that will maximize opportunities and minimize risks arising from the increased deployment of robots in society.

 How to Propose a Paper

 - Title of the proposed paper and an abstract of between 500 and 1000 words.
 Submitters are cautioned that proposals that exceed the length limit will be rejected unread.
-We anticipate posting some model abstracts at http://robots.law.miami.edu/2019 to serve as suggestive examples.
+We have posted some general tips and some model abstracts to serve as suggestive examples.
 In addition (not counted in the word limit) please provide a list of up to 6 key references that you refer to in the paper that will help us understand how to situate your paper;

-To preserve blind review, we ask that you not ask members of the program committee to review draft abstracts in advance of submission.
+To preserve blind review, we ask that you not ask members of the program or review committee to review draft abstracts in advance of submission.

 We invite proposals for demonstrations of interesting new robots and related technology.
 Unlike scholarly papers, proposals for demonstrations may be purely descriptive and designer/builders will be asked to present their work themselves.
 We’d like to hear about your latest innovations, what’s on the drawing board for the next generations of robots, or about legal and policy issues you have encountered in the design or deploy process.
 Please bring your robots if you can!

 How to pitch a demo.
-The conference submission portal will open Sept 4.
-Submissions are due by Nov 5, 2018.
-Please send description of what you have, or are doing, with links to any relevant photos or audio visual information, as well as your C.V.
+The conference submission portal opened Dec.
+14, 2020.
+Submissions are due by Feb.
+1, 2021.
+Please send a description of what you have, or are doing, with links to any relevant photos or audio-visual information, as well as your C.V. or other relevant background.
 Please be sure to choose the “Demo ” track for your upload.
 Please include a brief description of what facilities and resources your demonstration might require (e.g., power, internet connection, space).

 How to propose a poster session.
 Please send an up to 500 word description of what you have or are doing, with links to any relevant photos or audio visual information, as well as your C.V. via the conference submission portal.
 Please be sure to choose the “Posters ” track for your upload.
-Submissions open January 15, 2019 and are due by March 21, 2019 (note new date).
-We’ll accept poster proposals on a rolling basis.
-Remember, at least one author of an accepted poster must register at the conference to submit the final version.
+Submissions open Dec.
+14, 2020 and are due by June 1, 2021.
+We’ll accept poster proposals on a rolling basis, meaning that there will be an advantage to submitting before this date.
+Remember, at least one author of an accepted poster must register for the conference to submit the final version.